rociocgom/omic-data-analysis/Multi-omic-analysis/readme.md

 # Multi-Omic Integration Study in Hyperammonemic Rats (HA Rats 1 Dataset)

-This repository contains the integrative multi-omic analysis performed on a rat model of minimal hepatic encephalopathy (MHE), specifically under a hyperammonemic diet (HA rats 1 dataset).
+This folder contains the integrative multi-omic analysis performed on a rat model of minimal hepatic encephalopathy (MHE), specifically under a hyperammonemic diet (HA rats 1 dataset).
 The main goal is to characterize molecular changes in the hippocampus through the